sindresorhus/sindresorhus.github.com/_apps/dato.md

 - Calendar, optionally with week numbers and event indicators.
 - Your upcoming events for the next week (customizable) at a glance.
 - Time zones, optionally with custom names.
-- Fully customizable.
+- Custom format for the date & time in the menu bar.
+- Highlight certain days of the week in the calendar.
 - Search time zones by city (15k cities included offline).
 - Supports all calendar services that the built-in Calendar app supports (iCloud, Google, Outlook, etc).
+- Fully customizable.
 - Lots of in-app keyboard shortcuts for power users.
 - Global keyboard shortcut to open/close the app. *(macOS 10.15 and later)*
 - Supports calendar events with HTML formatted notes.
-- Show seconds in the menu bar clock.
+- Show seconds in the menu bar clock or in the menu.
 (Optional)
 - "Join Zoom Meeting" button on Zoom meeting calendar invites.
-- Custom date & time format.
-- Highlight certain days of the week in the calendar.
 - Open calendar events from Google Calendar directly in Google Calendar.
+- Custom color for the date & time menu bar text.

 <br>